You’re sitting there, staring blankly ahead and thinking to yourself… Where do I go from here?

 Bonus Tip: Figure out your core values and meet new folks who share the same values.

-For example, if you value health and fitness, try joining a kayaking club or hiking group to meet new people.
+For example, if you value health and fitness, try joining a kayaking club, hiking group, or other Meetup group to meet new people.

 Along the same vein, if you value creativity, get in touch with your artsy side and take a class where you’ll likely meet other creatives.